 Cygnus

-Cygnus will approach the station and will be grappled by the crew using the station’s robotic arm.
-It will then be installed on the bottom side of the station’s Harmony node.
+Cygnus approaches the station and is grappled by the crew using the station’s robotic arm.
+It is then installed on the bottom side of the station’s Harmony node.
 After delivering cargo to ISS, Cygnus destructively reenters Earth’s atmosphere.

 Both Orbital Sciences and SpaceX took part in NASA’s Commercial Orbital Transportation Services (COTS) Program.
 Under COTS, NASA is helping commercial partners develop and demonstrate their own cargo space transportation capabilities to serve the U.S. Government and other potential customers.
 The companies lead and direct their own efforts, with NASA providing technical and financial assistance.